japila-books/apache-spark-internals/docs/executor/Executor.md

 .HeartbeatReceiver's Heartbeat Message Handler image::HeartbeatReceiver-Heartbeat.png[align="center"]

-For each xref:scheduler:Task.adoc[task] in xref:executor:TaskRunner.adoc[] (in <<runningTasks, runningTasks>> internal registry), the task's metrics are computed (i.e. `mergeShuffleReadMetrics` and `setJvmGCTime`) that become part of the heartbeat (with accumulators).
+For each scheduler:Task.md[task] in executor:TaskRunner.md[] (in <<runningTasks, runningTasks>> internal registry), the task's metrics are computed (i.e. `mergeShuffleReadMetrics` and `setJvmGCTime`) that become part of the heartbeat (with accumulators).

-NOTE: Executors track the xref:executor:TaskRunner.adoc[] that run xref:scheduler:Task.adoc[tasks].
-A xref:executor:TaskRunner.adoc#run[task might not be assigned to a TaskRunner yet] when the executor sends a heartbeat.
+NOTE: Executors track the executor:TaskRunner.md[] that run scheduler:Task.md[tasks].
+A executor:TaskRunner.md#run[task might not be assigned to a TaskRunner yet] when the executor sends a heartbeat.

-A blocking xref:ROOT:spark-HeartbeatReceiver.adoc#Heartbeat[Heartbeat] message that holds the executor id, all accumulator updates (per task id), and xref:storage:BlockManagerId.adoc[] is sent to xref:ROOT:spark-HeartbeatReceiver.adoc[HeartbeatReceiver RPC endpoint] (with <<spark.executor.heartbeatInterval, spark.executor.heartbeatInterval>> timeout).
+A blocking ROOT:spark-HeartbeatReceiver.md#Heartbeat[Heartbeat] message that holds the executor id, all accumulator updates (per task id), and storage:BlockManagerId.md[] is sent to ROOT:spark-HeartbeatReceiver.md[HeartbeatReceiver RPC endpoint] (with <<spark.executor.heartbeatInterval, spark.executor.heartbeatInterval>> timeout).

-If the response xref:ROOT:spark-HeartbeatReceiver.adoc#Heartbeat[requests to reregister BlockManager], you should see the following INFO message in the logs:
+If the response ROOT:spark-HeartbeatReceiver.md#Heartbeat[requests to reregister BlockManager], you should see the following INFO message in the logs:

 ```
 Told to re-register on heartbeat
 ```

-BlockManager is requested to xref:storage:BlockManager.adoc#reregister[reregister].
+BlockManager is requested to storage:BlockManager.md#reregister[reregister].

 The internal <<heartbeatFailures, heartbeatFailures>> counter is reset (i.e. becomes `0`).